Dimensional Reduction of Direct Statistical Simulation: Discussion and conclusion

 Proper Orthogonal Decomposition (POD) can be used to reduce the dimensionality of second order cumulant expansions (CE2) by discarding modes that are unimportant for the low-order statistics.
 For the idealized models that we studied, the first and second cumulants can be accurately reproduced with relatively few modes, permitting a substantial reduction in dimensionality, and an increase in computational speed.
 This is particularly true for zonal CE2.
 The degree of truncation and hence computational saving that can be made while maintaining accuracy depends on the specifics of the system, as demonstrated by our results for the two different test problems.

-It would be interesting to explore dimensional reduction of Direct Statistical Simulation (DSS) for more realistic models such as those explored in Ref. \cite{ait2016cumulant}.
+It would be interesting to explore dimensional reduction of Direct Statistical Simulation (DSS) for more realistic models such as those explored in \citet{ait2016cumulant}.
+Dimensional reduction by POD has been tested in a quasilinear model of the ocean boundary layer \citep{Skitka:2020}.
 It would also be interesting to explore whether or not a dimensional reduction algorithm could be constructed that acts dynamically on DSS, bypassing the step of first acquiring statistics for the full non-truncated problem, as in the current work.
 With such an advance it may be possible for DSS to access regimes that cannot be reached by DNS.
-But even in the absence of such an advance, reduced-dimensionality DSS may be able to quickly describe systems via parameter continuation of the low-order statistics.
+We note that CE2 by itself has already been used for a dynamo problem to access lower magnetic Prandtl number than is possible by DNS \citep{Squire:2015ia}.
+As reduced-dimensionality DSS is able to quickly describe some fluid dynamical systems via parameter continuation of the low-order statistics, the combination of POD with cumulant expansions offers a good prospect for other simulations to reach beyond DNS.